Andrei Rublev (film): Tarkovsky final cut

 Despite the cuts having originated with Goskino's demands, Tarkovsky ultimately endorsed the cut of the film over the original 205-minute version:

 Nobody has ever cut anything from Andrei Rublev.
 Nobody except me.
 I made some cuts myself.
 In the first version, the film was 3 hours and 20 minutes long.
 In the second — 3 hours 15 minutes.
 I shortened the final version to 3 hours 6 minutes.
 I am convinced the latest version is the best, the most successful.
 And I only cut certain overly long scenes.
 The viewer doesn't even notice their absence.
 The cuts have in no way changed the subject matter nor what was important in the film for us.
 In other words, we removed overly long scenes which had no significance.
 We shortened certain scenes of brutality in order to induce psychological shock in viewers, as opposed to a mere unpleasant impression that would only destroy our intent.
 All my friends and colleagues who, during long discussions, were advising me to make those cuts turned out right in the end.
 It took me some time to understand it.
 At first, I got the impression they were attempting to pressure my creative individuality.
 Later I understood that this final version of the film more than fulfils my requirements for it.
 And I do not regret at all that the film has been shortened to its present length.

-The original 1966 version of the film titled as The Passion According to Andrei was published by The Criterion Collection in 2018 and released in both DVD and Blu-Ray format.
+The original 1966 version of the film titled as The Passion According to Andrei was published by The Criterion Collection in 2018 and released in both DVD and Blu-ray format.

-Unauthorized Soviet television version
+Unauthorised Soviet television version

-In 1973, the film was shown on Soviet television in a 101-minute version that Tarkovsky did not authorize.
+In 1973, the film was shown on Soviet television in a 101-minute version that Tarkovsky did not authorise.
 Notable scenes that were cut from this version were the raid of the Tatars and the scene showing naked pagans.
-The epilogue showing details of Andrei Rublev's icons was in black and white as the Soviet Union had not yet fully transitioned to color TV.
-In 1987, when Andrei Rublev was once again shown on Soviet TV, the epilogue was once again in black and white, despite the Soviet Union having completely transitioned to color TV.
+The epilogue showing details of Andrei Rublev's icons was in black and white as the Soviet Union had not yet fully transitioned to colour TV.
+In 1987, when Andrei Rublev was once again shown on Soviet TV, the epilogue was also in black and white, despite the Soviet Union having completely transitioned to colour TV.
 Another difference from the original version of the film was the inclusion of a short explanatory note at the beginning of the film, detailing the life of Andrei Rublev and the historical background.
-When the film was released in the U.S. and other countries in 1973, the distributor Columbia Pictures cut it by an additional 20 minutes, making the film an incoherent mess in the eyes of many critics and leading to unfavorable reviews.
+When the film was released in the U.S. and other countries in 1973, the distributor Columbia Pictures cut it by an additional 20 minutes, making the film an incoherent mess in the eyes of many critics and leading to unfavourable reviews.